kragen/derctuo/screens.md

 ---------------

-I have a talking Kenko KK-9835TS desk clock/calculator from 2007, which has an extremely abrasion-resistant transparent keyboard, a 7-segment LCD display, a dynamic speaker with a plastic cone, and lots and lots of wasted space inside.
-It runs off two AA batteries, which are currently missing, so I don't know how many digits it has; I think 8 or 10.
+I have a talking Kenko KK-9835TS desk clock/calculator from 2007, which has an extremely abrasion-resistant transparent keyboard, an 8-digit 7-segment LCD display, a dynamic speaker with a plastic cone, and lots and lots of wasted space inside.
+It runs off two AA batteries.
 It's about 155×120×32 mm and weighs 143 g.
 The mainboard is of course a chip-on-board with a blob of epoxy over it.

 This display probably has the largest LCD digits of the displays I